oroinc/platform/src/Oro/Component/ChainProcessor/README.md

 The applicable checkers are used to filter processors to be executed for the current execution context.
 All applicable checkers you want to use should be registered in a [processor bag](./ProcessorBag.php) and must implement [ApplicableCheckerInterface](./ApplicableCheckerInterface.php).

-There are a list of existing applicable checkers that are registered in the processor bag by default:
+There is a list of existing applicable checkers that are registered in the processor bag by default:

 - [GroupRangeApplicableChecker](./GroupRangeApplicableChecker.php) - It allows to execute processors only from specified range of groups.
 To set the range you can use `setFirstGroup` and `setLastGroup` methods of the context.
 - [SkipGroupApplicableChecker](./SkipGroupApplicableChecker.php) - It allows to skip processors included in some groups.
 To manage skipped groups  you can use `skipGroup` and `undoGroupSkipping` methods of the context.